The Bankrate promise

 - Medical payments: Medical payments coverage is similar to PIP but is generally an option in states that are not considered no-fault.
 It pays for injuries sustained by you and your passengers, regardless of fault, but does not cover lost wages.

-- Uninsured and underinsured motorist coverage: These coverage types pay for your injuries and property damage if you are hit by someone who doesn’t have car insurance or doesn’t have enough insurance to cover your damages.
-In some cases, this type of coverage may require you to pay a deductible for claims, even if you are not at fault for the accident.
+- Uninsured and underinsured motorist coverage: These coverage types pay for your injuries if you are hit by someone who doesn’t have car insurance or doesn’t have enough insurance to cover your medical expenses.
+In some states, uninsured motorist property damage is available to provide coverage for your vehicle since it is not usually covered under your uninsured liability limit.
+This type of coverage may require you to pay a deductible for claims, even if you are not at fault for the accident.

 For this reason, most insurance experts recommend purchasing higher liability limits or full coverage car insurance if you can afford to.
 It may result in a little extra premium, but you will have better protection from financial losses if you cause an accident.
 This is especially true if paying for another person’s injury and property damage out-of-pocket could be a massive financial burden for you and your family.